-- 6. Ensure that architecture is innovative and creative, while respecting and integrating into the surrounding landscape, creating aspirational and desirable communities in which to live: - 7.
-Ensure the character of, and interface between, new and existing development including the setting of heritage assets and dwellings and gardens, particularly those within the site are sensitively designed and acknowledged by development proposals; - 8.
-Ensure that development edges successfully integrate into the adjoining landscape; - Deliver lower density residential development as the site elevation increases toward its eastern most extent at Lord Derby Road; - 10.
-Sustain and enhance both designated and non-designated heritage assets and their settings including the Grade II listed Apethorn Farmhouse and Grade II Pole Bank Hall; - 11.
-Proposals should be informed by the findings and recommendations of the Historic Environment Assessment (2020) in the Plan's evidence base and any updated Historic Impact Assessment(s) submitted as part of the planning application process; - 12.
-Deliver the sensitive restoration and long-term future use of the Grade II listed Apethorn Farmhouse and complex within an early phase of development together with its removal from the Heritage at Risk Register; - 13.
-Provide developer contributions towards education, health, transport and other infrastructure as deemed appropriate; - 14.
-Ensure employment, education and training opportunities are available for residents within the local area through the construction phases; - 15.
-Provide access to each east and west parcel from the A560 Stockport Road; - 16.
-Ensure neighbourhoods are green, walkable and safe places;
+- 10. Sustain and enhance both designated and non-designated-Take appropriate account of relevant heritage assets, and their settings, including the Grade II listed Apethorn Farmhouse and Grade II Pole Bank Hall, in accordance with policy JP-P2.
+This shall include delivery of the sensitive restoration and long-term future use of the Grade II listed Apethorn Farmhouse within an early phase of development so as to facilitate its removal from the Heritage at Risk Register; - Proposals should be informed by the findings and recommendations of the Historic Environment Assessment (2020) in the Plan's evidence base and any updated Historic Impact Assessment(s) submitted as part of the planning application process; - 12.
+Deliver the sensitive restoration and long-term future use of the Grade II listed Apethorn Farmhouse and complex within an early phase of development together with its removal from the Heritage at Risk Register; - Make financial Provide developer contributions towards education, health, transport and other infrastructure as deemed appropriate for offsite additional primary and/or secondary provision to meet needs generated by the development in accordance with JP-P5; - 14.
+Ensure employment, education and training opportunities are available for residents within the local area through the construction phases; - New Make provision for vehicular access into the east and west parcels from the A560 Stockport Road, and for new and improved sustainable transport and highways infrastructure, having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7; - 15.
+Provide access to each east and west parcel from the A560 Stockport Road;

-- 17. Ensure active travel is promoted to be the most attractive form of local transport through a clear network and hierarchy of legible and attractive streets, footpaths and cycle ways; - 18.
-Incorporate and enhance as attractive and desirable routes, existing public rights of way, including the Cown Edge Way; - 19.
+- 16. Ensure neighbourhoods are green, walkable and safe places; - 17.
+Ensure active travel is promoted to be the most attractive form of local transport through a clear network and hierarchy of legible and attractive streets, footpaths and cycle ways; - Incorporate and enhance as attractive and desirable routes, existing public rights of way, including the Cown Edge Way and linkages to other recreational assets, including the Peak Forest Canal, Trans Pennine Trail and Werneth Low Country Park; - 19.
 Be designed to enhance connectivity to existing communities in the locality, alongside key assets such as Hyde town centre, schools, cycle and walking routes, public transport services, the Peak Forrest Canal, Trans Pennine Trail and Werneth Low Country Park; - 20.
-Protect and enhance the designated Pole Bank Site of Biological Importance; - 21.
+Protect and enhance the designated Pole Bank Sites of Biological Importance; - New Make provision for biodiversity, including taking appropriate account of the designated Pole Bank Site of Biological Importance, priority species and ecological features in accordance with policy JP-G9; - 21.
 Protect and enhance key landscape and ecological features including protected trees and woodlands, areas of Ancient Woodland, other mature trees, hedgerows, cloughs, watercourses and ponds; - 22.
 Deliver a high-quality public realm that incorporates street tree planting; and - 23.
-Set aside land for a range of public open spaces such as; natural space, amenity space, play provision and allotments in accordance with the Council's most up to date Open Space Review.
+Set aside land for a range of public open spaces such as; natural space, amenity space, play provision and allotments in accordance with the Council's most up to date Open Space Review. - New Define and strengthen the boundaries of the Green Belt between the eastern development parcel and the adjoining retained Green Belt to the south such that they will comprise physical features that are readily recognisable and likely to be permanent;